-COM 200 Principles of Technological and Social Communication (4 SH).
+COM 200 Social Media Literacy (4.00 SH).
 The growing presence of technology is changing the way people communicate.
 This course examines how technology and social communication are creating a new paradigm of human interaction.
 Students will develop a plan for managing their personal brand/reputation and use online tools such as LinkedIn and blogs for professional enhancement.

-COM 230 Social Media and Web Planning (4 SH).
+COM 230 Social Media & Web Planning (4.00 SH).
 The design and implementation of a Web site is primarily a communication activity.
 An individual or organization has a message to send to an intended audience.
 The course will focus on the Web site pre-design activities of audience definition, objective setting, determining information architecture, feature definition, storyboard design, plus usability and interface testing procedures.

-MA 110 Design Principles + Practices (4 SH).
+DJ 110 Design Principles + Practice (VP) (4.00 SH).
 This course presents the foundation for understanding the discipline of graphic design.
 Students will gain an understanding of fundamental terminology and technical issues in graphics and design.
 Presentations and discussions will introduce the incorporation of digital imagery into the disciplines of graphic design, illustration and photography.
 In addition, students will survey other design disciplines such as product design, industrial design, architecture, etc. This course will utilize Adobe® InDesign® and Illustrator® software applications.
 Meets Visual and Performing Arts Intellectual Perspective requirement (VP).

 Imagine yourself as a digital content manager, multimedia storyteller, broadcast journalist, radio talent or management, or a communications specialist.